8pointers/angular-workshop-exercises/projects/ex02-component/README.md

 ## Exercise 1

-Implement a component that shows the current time when page is rendered (i.e. it doesn't have to update automatically).
+Implement a component that shows the current time when page is rendered (it doesn't have to update automatically).

 ## Exercise 2